Jazzin' for Blue Jean

 Jazzin' for Blue Jean is a 21-minute short film featuring David Bowie and directed by Julien Temple.
 It was created to promote Bowie's single "Blue Jean" in 1984 and released as a video single.

-The film won the 1985 Grammy Award for "Best Video, Short form" (Later renamed "Best Music Video"), which proved to be Bowie's only competitive Grammy Award during his lifetime.
+The film won the 1985 Grammy Award for "Best Video, Short Form" (later renamed "Best Music Video"), which proved to be Bowie's only competitive Grammy Award during his lifetime.

 Background

-Jazzin' for Blue Jean was shot in August 1984 and features Bowie in dual roles: as Vic, a man with his eye on a girl and as Screaming' Lord Byron, a flamboyant rock star whose forthcoming gig provides the man with a date.
-Bowie performs "Blue Jean" as Byron towards the end of the film; a shorter music video for "Blue Jean" was shot a few days later.
+Jazzin' for Blue Jean was shot in August 1984 and features Bowie in dual roles: as Vic, a man with his eye on a girl and as Screaming Lord Byron, a flamboyant rock star whose forthcoming gig provides the man with a date.
+Bowie performs "Blue Jean" as Byron towards the end of the film and a shorter music video for "Blue Jean" was shot a few days later.
 Jazzin' for Blue Jean led Bowie and Temple to work together for the movie Absolute Beginners (1986).